Back

 If you are pregnant or breast-feeding, think you may be pregnant or are planning to become pregnant, ask your doctor or pharmacist for advice before using this medicine.

 Naproxen is not recommended during pregnancy.
 The doctor will assess whether the potential benefit to the pregnant woman outweighs the risk to the fetus.
-Therefore, during pregnancy, you should take medicines only after consulting a doctor.
+Therefore, during pregnancy, you should take medication only after consulting a doctor.

 You should not take the medicine during the last trimester of pregnancy.